yury-fedotov/utilsx/docs/collections.md

 ### [`is_collection_of_equal_elements`][utilsx.is_collection_of_equal_elements]

-Suppose you’re validating a batch of sensor readings to ensure stability—i.e., all readings in a window must be the same before taking action:
+Suppose you check a batch of sensor readings to ensure stability - you require all readings in a window to match before taking action:

 ``` py title="manual.py" hl_lines="5-6"
 # Sensor readings over a time window